 Steps to Take After a Defective Product Injury

 After a product starts to malfunction, some consumers throw it away or tinker with it.
 Doing so is not advisable and may hurt your ability to pursue a claim later.
 Instead, unplug any electronic devices, remove batteries from battery operated devices, and store the defective product in a safe place until you are able to move forward with your claim.

 Always seek medical attention for injuries resulting from a defective product, and maintain current records of any medical treatments.
-When you start a search for a Baton Rouge product liability attorney, avoid relying on online descriptions and advertisements.
+When you start a search for a product liability attorney, avoid relying on online descriptions and advertisements.
 Instead, speak with attorneys in your area.
-At Rhorer Walker Law Firm in Baton Rouge, a Baton Rouge defective product lawyer is always available to speak with prospective clients about their defective products cases.
+At Rhorer Walker Law Firm, our lawyers are always available to speak with prospective clients about their defective products cases.

-A Baton Rouge injury attorney at Rhorer Walker Law Firm starts every case with a thorough analysis of the facts and an independent investigation.
+At Rhorer Walker Law Firm, we start every case with a thorough analysis of the facts and an independent investigation.
 We will determine the source of the product defect and look for other consumer experiences with the defect.
-For questions regarding a defective products claim, contact our office in Baton Rouge.
+For questions regarding a defective products claim, contact our office.
 We will help you understand how the law applies in your situation and if moving forward with a claim makes sense.